a

 Becky Bordurtha

-Senior Lecturer, Costume Design; Theater-Making Concentration Coordinator.
+Senior Lecturer, Costume Design; Coordinator of the Theater-Making Concentration.
 Becky Bodurtha is a costume designer with regional, international and New York City credits.
 Recent credits include Felix Starro (Theatre Ma-Yi), Open (The Tank), 1000 Nights and One Day (Prospect Theatre Company), and Mr. Burns (NYU Gallatin).
 Other credits: Constellations (Wilma), The Strangest (East 4th Street), ACE (Margorie Deane), Among the Dead (Theatre Ma-Yi) Passover (Cherry Lane) The Wong Kids in the Secret of the Space Chupacabra, Go!
 (Theatre Ma-Yi), Livin’ La Vida Imelda (Theatre Ma-Yi), and This Lingering Life (HERE Arts).
 International credits include Movement for Humanity and Africa’s Hope for the Ubumuntu Festival in Kigali, Rwanda.
 Becky is the resident costume designer for Vermont Shakespeare Festival where she recently designed Taming of the Shrew and Julius Caesar.
 She received her undergraduate degree from Waldorf College and her MFA from the University of Iowa.
 Please visit her website at: www.beckybodurtha.com

 DAVID BRESENHAM | Lecturer